Copycat Burger King Original Chicken Sandwich

 Substitutions

-- Chicken: Swap ground chicken breast for ground turkey or ground chicken thighs for more juiciness.
+- Chicken: Ground turkey or ground chicken thighs can be used for a slightly richer flavor.

-- Breadcrumbs: Regular breadcrumbs can be used instead of panko, though panko gives the crispiest coating.
+- Breadcrumbs: Regular breadcrumbs work, though panko gives the best crunch.

 Variations